isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-From the Archives: The Work of Photographer KF Wong.md

 [^8]:The Ibans or Sea Dayaks are a subgroup of the Dayak, the indigenous peoples of Borneo.
 Most Ibans are located in Sarawak.
 [^9]:Fong & Lim, 1995, p.
 24.
 [^10]:Fong & Lim, 1995, p.
 25.
-[^11]:
-[^12]:
-[^13]:
-[^14]:
-[^15]:
+[^11]:Fong & Lim, 1995, p.
+39.
+[^12]:K F Wong’s reflection of life.
+(1998, October 18). *Sarawak Tribune*, Panorama.
+(Not in NLB holdings).
+[^13]:K.F.
+Wong’s photographs also appeared in *Straits Times Pictures 1948* and *Straits Times Pictures 1949*.
+Published by *The Straits Times*, these are annual compilations of photographs taken by staff photographers and other prominent practitioners from Malaya and British Borneo.
+[^14]:*Sarawak Tribune*, 1998.
+[^15]:Giam, S. (1960, August 4).
+[Genuine love for the Dyaks made him outstanding photographer](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/freepress19600804-1.2.104).
+The Singapore Free Press, p.
+8. Retrieved from NewspaperSG.
 [^16]:
 [^17]:
 [^18]:
 [^19]:
-[^2]:
-Fong & Lim, 1995, p.
-39.
-K F Wong’s reflection of life.
-(1998, October 18).
-Sarawak Tribune, Panorama.
-(Not in NLB holdings) K.F.
-Wong’s photographs also appeared in Straits Times Pictures 1948 and Straits Times Pictures 1949.
-Published by The Straits Times, these are annual compilations of photographs taken by staff photographers and other prominent practitioners from Malaya and British Borneo.
-Sarawak Tribune, 1998.
-Giam, S. (1960, August 4).
-Genuine love for the Dyaks made him outstanding photographer.
-The Singapore Free Press, p.
-8. Retrieved from NewspaperSG.
-Wong, K.F.
+[^2]:Wong, K.F.
 (1960, September). 风土摄影十五年 [Fifteen years of photography in Borneo].
 Photoart, 12.
-(Not available in NLB holdings) The Singapore Free Press, 4 Aug 1960, p.
+(Not available in NLB holdings)
+The Singapore Free Press, 4 Aug 1960, p.
 8.
 Horn, C. (2015).
 The Orang Ulu and the museum: Investigating traces of collaboration and agency in ethnographic photographs from the Sarawak Museum in Malaysia (p.
 139) [Unpublished doctoral dissertation].
 Melbourne, Australia: Swinburne University of Technology.
 (Not in NLB holdings)
 Fong & Lim, 1995, p.
 106.